aws-samples/serverless-patterns/eventbridge-api-destinations/12-oauth-api-cmk-encryption/README.md

-# EventBridge API Destinations with OAuth and CMK Encryption
+# Amazon EventBridge API Destinations with OAuth and CMK Encryption

 Amazon EventBridge announces support for Amazon Key Management Service (KMS) Customer Managed Keys (CMK) in API destinations connections.
 This enhancement enables you to encrypt your HTTPS endpoint authentication credentials managed by API destinations with your own keys instead of an AWS owned key (which is used by default).
 With CMK support, you now have more granular security control over your authentication credentials used in API destinations, helping you meet your organization's security requirements and governance policies.